THE BEST CARBON ROAD BIKE WHEELS

-Go to these search results at Know’s Shop to see where you can buy the Bora Ultra 50 at the best prices from stores I recommend because they have the best prices, customer satisfaction records, and selection on enthusiast-level cycling gear and kit.
+Go to these search results at Know’s Shop to see where you can buy the Bora Ultra 50 from stores I recommend because they have the best prices, customer satisfaction records, and selection on enthusiast-level cycling gear and kit.

 EASTON EC90 SL – A FAST, STIFF WHEELSET BUT NOT THE MOST COMFORTABLE

-The latest, 2017 incarnation of the Easton EC90 SL carbon road bike wheels really like to go.
+The latest incarnation of the Easton EC90 SL carbon road bike wheelset really likes to go.
 I know that’s not a technical term but that was my initial impression after riding them the first few times and every time after that.
-They are fast, faster than a 38mm deep carbon wheelset should be or at least as fast as any wheel I’ve ever ridden in the 40 mm depth range.
+They are fast, faster than a 38mm deep carbon wheelset should be or at least as fast as any wheel I’ve ever ridden in the 40mm depth range.
 They roll very smoothly – light, quiet though not silent freehubs, and kept me going without having to put out a whole lot of extra effort once I got them up to speed.

 These are also very stiff wheels.
 They are right there with me without hesitation when I accelerate and don’t flex when I get out of the saddle to climb.
 Consistent with this level of stiffness, they handle precisely and confidently in corners.

-Not sure if it’s the rims or the hubs they’ve put on these wheels that have wider spacing between the flanges than in prior models, but together (with the spokes of course) these are plenty stiff, responsive and confident wheels.
+Not sure if it’s the rims or the hubs they’ve put on these wheels that have wider spacing between the flanges than in prior models, but together (with the spokes of course) these wheels are plenty stiff, responsive and confident.

 If you are a competitive rider that likes to inflate your tires 90 or 100 psi and do 40 and 50 mile long rides, their comfort won’t be much of a consideration.
 You like a firm ride, it’s a relatively short distance, and you probably put comfort way down on your list of priorities.

 If you fall somewhere in between, the comfort isn’t bad.
-It’s certainly not going to ruin your ride, it’s just not going to be the highlight of your experience.
-They do ride more comfortably with tubeless than tubed tires so set them up that way if that’s important to you.
+It’s certainly not going to ruin your ride and it’s just not going to be the highlight of your experience.
+They do ride more comfortably with tubeless than tubed tires so set them up that way if comfort is important to you.